EnzymeAD/Enzyme.jl/docs/src/faq.md

 ## Strong Zero

 By default, Enzyme (and essentially all other) AD tools may assume that intermediate values are finite and not nan.
-This is beneficial for performance, but also can lead to some non-intuitive correctness behaviors.
+This is beneficial for performance, but also can lead to some non-intuitive behaviors.

 Consider the following code snippet: